wezm/feedlynx/README.md

 libraries it uses) you would specify: `FEEDLYNX_LOG=trace=feedlynx`.
 For more details refer to the [env_logger documentation][env_logger].

-At the `debug` level Feedlynx will print a webserver styled line for each request recieved.
+At the `debug` level Feedlynx will print a web-server styled line for each request received.

     [2024-06-24T07:48:39Z DEBUG feedlynx::server] 127.0.0.1:50202 "GET /feed/FeedFeedFeedFeedFeedFeedFeedFeed" 200 "curl/8.8.0"